Students removing invasive neophytes

 This year in the summer semester, the HBLFA Raumberg-Gumpenstein once again organized a total of 5 Science Days on the topic of “Invasive Neophytes” for schools in the Liezen district.
 Over 130 students with two classes from BG/BRG Stainach, the 1U year of the HBLFA Raumberg-Gumpenstein and the entire St. Martin am Grimming elementary school and their accompanying teachers took part in the program of theory and intensive practical use, together with the mountain and nature rescue service.

 DI Renate Mayer from the Research Acquisition Department at the HBLFA Raumberg-Gumpenstein first explained the world of invasive neophytes, their origin, their growth behavior and the benefits and harms of the plant species.
-Japanese knotweed and glandular balsam were removed .
-For this purpose, locations along the Enns and its feeder ditches, in wetlands and remnants of alluvial forest in Stainach and St. Martin am Grimming selected.
+Japanese knotweed and glandular balsam were removed . locations along the Enns and its feeder ditches, in wetlands and remnants of alluvial forest in Stainach and St. Martin am Grimming were selected.

 A total of over two kilometers of streams and 500 square meters of alluvial forest area were processed by the glandular balsam in good time before seed formation.
 An area of 500 square meters of knotweed at the entrance to Stainach was cleaned, including root parts.
 Not a single native plant species could be discovered under the knotweed wall.